-The consulting firms have supervised the preparation of this TRS and take responsibility for the contents of the TRS as set out in Table 2-2.
-Each consulting firm has also contributed relevant figures, tables and portions of Chapters 1 (Summary), 22 (Interpretation and Conclusions), 23 (Recommendations), 24 (References) and 25 (Reliance on Information provided by the Registrant).
+The QPs have supervised the preparation of this Report and take responsibility for the contents of the Report as set out in Table 2-2.
+Each QP has also contributed relevant figures, tables and portions of Chapters 1 (Summary), 25 (Interpretation and Conclusions), 26 (Recommendations), and 27 (References).

-Table 2-2: Chapter/Section responsibility by Consulting Firm
+Table 2-2: Qualified Persons and areas of report responsibility